xeliankunal/FinTrack-PFMS/README.md

 ## Note

 This project is created for academic purposes and personal use.
 It is not intended for commercial use.
+While the core concept was inspired by existing work, this implementation includes significant modifications and new features.